pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/processed/mobility/README.md

 This directory contains the **cleaned, parsed, and structured mobility dataset** produced by the batch ingestion pipeline.
 It represents the **final stage** of processing for historical mobility logs and is the version used by downstream analytics, dbt models, and weather‑mobility integrations.

+To keep the repository lightweight and GitHub-friendly, all Parquet files are stored in **Azure Blob Storage** and accessed automatically during execution.

 ---

 ## 🗂️ File Contents